Coronavirus lockdown laws: What has changed?

 Police officers across the UK continue to have the power to arrest or fine people flouting coronavirus lockdown rules.

-But the sweeping restrictions on movement which came into force in England on March 26 will be updated from 12.01am on Wednesday.
+But the sweeping restrictions on movement which came into force in England on March 26 were updated at 12.01am on Wednesday.

-This will see certain elements of changes in Government guidance written into law.
+This sees certain elements of changes in Government guidance written into law.

 Wales, Scotland and Northern Ireland are either sticking with existing rules or writing their own amendments.